cs50u/yahtzee-game/README.md

 ## File Structure

 - `index.html`: The main HTML file containing the game board layout
-- `styles.css`: The CSS file for styling the game elements
+- `style.css`: The CSS file for styling the game elements
+- `table.css`: The CSS file for the scorecard table
+- `gamecontrols.css`: The CSS file for the game controls
+- `dicearea.css`: The CSS file for the dice area
+- `howtoplay.css`: The CSS file for the how to play section
-- `script.js`: The JavaScript file containing the game logic and interactions
+- `main.js`: The JavaScript file containing the game logic and interactions

 ## Installation and Setup